 The point of the above example, as backwards as it may seem on a personal finance blog, is that investing is really just spending.
 Your goal is to generate profits or material results.
 What you spend money on to get those results (and what those results are) is up to you.

 After understanding what results you want, you can explore ways to get those results and develop a plan.
 And Boom!
 You’re spending with intent rather than with expectations, ready to act instead of react.

 Oh Yeah, The “One Weekend” Thing…

 I started this post by wondering if it was possible to learn enough about investing in one weekend to, you know, know what you’re doing.
 By determining what “investing” really means, not just to us personally but in the realm of personal finance, we can start out with at least an idea of what we’re trying to do here.

 For most people, Investing brings up images of the stock market, 401ks, and maybe even a little Wolf of Wall Street.
 Our goal is to show that like most personal finance topics it’s really not as scary or complicated as it seems.

-I’ve calculated the estimated time needed to read them all and you’re looking at 2-2.5 hours of reading.
+I’ve calculated the estimated time needed to read them all and you’re looking at about 3 hours of reading.
 That’s it.
 For those of you who want to get more in-depth, I’ve included a link to Jim Collins’ famous Stock Series – most aptly described as amazing.
 If you want to read through all 30 posts it’ll take around 5 hours.
 Enjoy!